ELITEv5/SunPLS/Documents/Protocol_Parameters.md

 Meaning:

-Maximum allowed movement of `R` per epoch.
+Maximum allowed movement of `R` per epoch regardless of ALPHA or deviation size.

 Rule:

 ```
-|ΔR| ≤ 10%
+|ΔR| ≤ R × 10%
 ```

 This prevents large equilibrium shifts that could destabilize the system.
+R only moves during Mode A epochs (fresh oracle price required).

 ---